Stuart-D-King/udacity_data_warehouse/README.md

 The project consists of the following Python scripts:

 1. `launch_redshift.py`
  - When called, this script will instantiate a new IAM role and Redshift cluster based on the parameter configurations specified in the `dwh.cfg` file.
 Upon building the data warehouse cluster, the script will print to the console the cluster endpoint and IAM role Amazon Resource Name (ARN).
-These two variables are then added to the `dwh.cfg` file, and the AWS access and secret keys are then removed.
+These two variables are then added to the `dwh.cfg` file.

 2. `sql_queries.py`